HOW TO FILL OUT SSA’S WORK HISTORY FORM

 SECOND ERROR: STATING THAT YOU DON’T LIFT ANYTHING

-You DO lift!
-You do!
 Even if you are sitting at a desk, you must lift items in order to work.
+Never write that you “never” lift anything at work.

 IF YOU DON’T KNOW THE AMOUNT OF WEIGHT YOU LIFTED – LOOK IT UP!

 Did you lift a 5 gallon bucket of paint?
 A 5 gallon bucket of paint weighs approximately 60 pounds.
 Perhaps you had to lift boxes of copy paper?
 A standard box of 10 reams of copy paper weighs 25 pounds.
 The best thing to do is think of the item that weighed the most which you had to lift.
-You can even look it up online to see what it weighed.
-Then write that amount.
+You can even look it up online to see what it weighs.
+Then write down that amount.

 THIRD ERROR: CLAIMING YOU ARE A MANAGER OR SUPERVISOR WHEN YOU ARE NOT

 When most people fill out a resume, they are trying to present themselves to employers in the best possible light.
-However, the Work History report is not a resume.
+However, the Work History form is not a resume.
 You should not include information from your resume on your Work History report.

 For example, a resume may include flowery language.
-Or, it may include everything you did on a past job, even if you did it for a very short time.
-It may include every job you have ever done, which is also not helpful.
-Do not treat the Work History report like a resume.
-This is not the time to embellish or blow your own horn.
-The Work History report is for the facts.
+Or, it may discuss everything you did on a past job.
+Even if you did it for a very short time.
+It also may include every job you have ever done, which is also not helpful.
+The form you are filling out for the SSA should only include the jobs you have done in the last five years.

 STICK TO THE FACTS – DO NOT CLAIM SKILLS THAT YOU DO NOT HAVE